sgoodfriend/rl-algo-impls/mech_interp/README.md

-# Toward a board presence linear probe on microRTS agent
+# Toward a board presence linear probe on a microRTS agent
 Scott Goodfriend (goodfriend.scott@gmail.com)

 _A project for the AI Safety Fundamentals Alignment course._